 You can avoid chicken urinating via the following solution.

 Usually, a high protein diet leads to excessive production of nitrogenous wastes.
 When your chickens eat lots of proteins, they tend to make more ammonia.
-Too much ammonia can lead to serious health issues like liver disease, respiratory infections, and diarrhoea.
+Too much ammonia can lead to serious health issues like liver disease, respiratory infections, and diarrhea.

 So you should monitor how many calories each bird eats per day.
 You can use feed scales to measure food intake accurately.
 Also, keep an eye on the amount of litter your hens lay daily.

-2. Provide enough water
+2. Provide Enough Water

-3. Feed appropriate diets
+3. Feed Appropriate Diets

 Conclusion